-Some people with more severe MDS can have chemotherapy, and a small number of people and especially children will need to have a stem cell transplant.
+If you have low risk MDS, you may not need treatment straight away but regular blood transfusions and medication can help manage your symptoms.
+Some people with more severe MDS have chemotherapy and a small number of people may need to have a stem cell transplant.
 This will be an allograft transplant – when your new stem cells are donated by someone else.

 ‘You need to make the most of the days when you’re feeling good, instead of giving in to your condition.
 It can be all too easy to let someone else do all the hoovering and cooking, and just sit on the sofa, instead of getting out for a walk or a run.’

 Emma has had two stem cell transplants to treat her MDS.
 You can read about her story here